What’s new about robotic lawnmowers then? What could possibly be so different?

 Even so, we thought they deserved a mention here are they really are pushing the boundaries of what a robotic mower or more correctly what a robot gardener really is.

 they have questioned the size and overall design of a robotic mower completely unlike a lot of the other companies in the area.

 The latest from Husqvarna is a commercial robot mower targeted very specifically for sports fields, golf courses, and other facilities management.

 It has an impressive size and to go along with that a very impressive technology system built-in.
 With an extremely high precision positioning system, the robotic mower is able to navigate around even very small obstacles and areas.
 This allows simple management of the mowers and all areas of a golf course, sports fields, and other areas.

-AI is the next step for robotic lawnmowers, and the more that they are implemented and used the better and better the AI will get that controls them.
+AI is the next step for robotic lawnmowers.
+The more that they are implemented and used, the better the AI will get that controls them.
 This just means that even if you buy one now it should continue to improve as all the mowers contribute to machine learning.

 This is the great part about connected devices and smart systems like this.
 When a mower somewhere has a problem or finds a faster way of doing something this learning can be sent out to all other machines effectively making them all smarter.